 Currently, users who have staked in several different pools will find it quite difficult to get a clear overall picture.

 We’ve thrown together a little design of how this might look:

 As mentioned, Market Place is still in BETA and it should be treated as such.
 In its initial weeks, we found the pools to be quite volatile.
 New pools were attracting a lot of liquidity and the OCEAN value of your stake in the pool would increase.
 If you withdrew your liquidity at that point you might have gained a substantial amount of OCEAN in comparison to your initial stake.

 That aside, we look forward to watching the marketplace evolve throughout the BETA phase of its development.
 You can keep up to date with all Market Place developments on the dedicated Ocean Market Updates Twitter account.

 We approached Ocean Co-Founder, Bruce Pon to ask for his thoughts on the progress of the marketplace so far:

 Ocean Market gives people a way to sell data using leading-edge web3 technology.
 We’re going to improve the dynamics and onboarding throughout 2021.

 Bruce Pon | Co-Founder of Ocean Protocol

 Oceans decision to release the Market Place in BETA for anyone to test was bold and has at times provided an insight into how they deal with sticky situations.
-It has also demonstrated their methodical attitude to building their product, adopting a community focused, transparent approach.
+It has also demonstrated its methodical attitude to building its product, adopting a community-focused, transparent approach.
 An approach that the users of any future top 10 project will relish and indeed come to expect.
 It would seem that what we have seen so far from Ocean Protocol may just be a drop in the proverbial, in comparison to the project’s potential in 2021 and beyond.
 All aboard!